 Henry (Hank) A. Richter, a 62 year resident of Madison Heights, was received into the loving arms of Jesus on Friday evening at William Beaumont Hospital of Troy.
 He was 88 years of age.

-To send flowers in memory of Henry A. Richter, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Henry A. Richter, please visit our Heartfelt Sympathies Store.

 Hank was born in Detroit on October 24, 1930, a son of the late Nathan and Valentina (Draht) Richter.
 He served his country honorably in the U.S. Army.
 Hank was united in marriage to his beloved wife, Sally A. Menke on November 7, 1953 in Connor Ave.
 Baptist Church in Detroit.
 The couple first lived in East Detroit, moving to Madison Heights in 1957.
 Hank was a commercial property manager, first for A&P Supermarkets and later forming his own company, Zipay-Richter & Assoc.
 He was active in his business till 2017, when his health began to decline.
 Hank loved Michigan and stated repeatedly, “I’m not moving to Florida.”
 He enjoyed the Michigan outdoors; hunting, fishing, and camping.
 For many years, he was active with Christian Service Brigade, where he was influential in the lives of countless young men between the ages of 12-18.
 Hank and his wife, Sally, were active volunteers at Woodside Bible Church in Troy.
 He will be remembered by all who knew and loved him.